mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 - **Scheduler** - Watches for unscheduled pods and binds them to nodes via the binding pod subresource API, according to the availability of the requested resources, quality of service requirements, affinity and anti-affinity specifications, and other constraints.
 Once the pod has a node assigned, the regular behavior of the Kubelet is triggered and the pod and its containers are created.
 - **Kube Proxy** - Acts as a network proxy and a load balancer for a service on a single worker node.
 It takes care of the network routing for TCP and UDP packets.
 - **Flannel** - A layer 3 network fabric designed for Kubernetes.
 Check our [previous topic about flannel](kube-flannel.md) for more information.
+- **Cilium** - A layer 3 network fabric designed for Kubernetes.
+Check our [cilium](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/) for more information.
 - **CoreDNS** - The DNS Server of the Kubernetes cluster.
 For more information, check the [CoreDNS official repository](https://github.com/coredns/coredns).

 ## Create the VMs